gnes-ai/gnes/README.md

 In GNES, we have implemented dozens of preprocessor, encoder, indexer to process different content forms, such as image, text, video.
 It is also super easy to plug in your own implementation, which we shall see an example in the sequel.

-#### Runtime
+#### Workflow

 Now that we have a bunch of apps, what are we expecting them to do?
-In a typical search system, there are two fundamental tasks: **indexing** and **querying**.
-Indexing is storing the documents, querying is searching the documents, pretty straightforward.
-In a neural search system, one may also face another task: **training**, where one fine-tunes an encoder/preprocessor according to the data distribution in order to achieve better search relevance.
-These three runtimes: indexing, querying and training correspond to three different workflows in GNES.
+A typical search system has two fundamental tasks: **index** and **query**.
+Index is storing the documents, query is searching the documents.
+In a neural search system, one may face another task: **train**, where one fine-tunes an encoder/preprocessor according to the data distribution in order to achieve better search relevance.

+These three tasks correspond to three different **workflows** in GNES.

 ### Building a flower search engine in 3 minutes

 > 📣 Since `v0.0.46` [GNES Flow](http://doc.gnes.ai/en/latest/api/gnes.flow.html) has become the main interface of GNES.
-GNES Flow provides a **pythonic** and **intuitive** way to implement a pipeline, enabling users to run or debug GNES on a local machine.
+GNES Flow provides a **pythonic** and **intuitive** way to implement a **workflow**, enabling users to run or debug GNES on a local machine.
 By default, GNES Flow orchestrates all microservices using multi-thread or multi-process backend, it can be also exported to a Docker Swarm/Kubernetes YAML config, allowing one to deliver GNES to the cloud.

 The complete example and the corresponding Jupyter Notebook [can be found at here](https://github.com/gnes-ai/demo-gnes-flow).